 EarthHuman World

-Aurora: Starry night with a field with water underneath.
-Pale green and pink colors are visible in both the sky and reflection in the water.
+Aurora: Starry night with pale green and pink spikes of light visible in the sky and reflected in a body of water.

 By Mike Taylor of Taylor Photography in Unity, Maine.